slowbot/hsa-docs/needs.md

 ---

 ## <a name="responsive"></a>Responsive

-A website is responsive when it adapts to the digital platform (desktop, mobile, tablet) that people are using to access the internet including mobile phones and tablets.
-This allows for optimal viewing and a user friendly interaction experience, including easy reading and navigation with minimum of resizing, panning, and scrolling.
+A website is responsive when it adapts to the digital platform (desktop, mobile, tablet) that people are using to access the internet.
+This allows for optimal viewing and a user friendly interaction experience, including easy reading and navigation.

-Three of the four Human Service Agency websites we compared regionally (Santa Clara, Ventura, Riverside, San Bernardino) are accessible on mobile platforms allowing their clients access important information about getting help at their fingertips.
+Three of the four Human Service Agency websites we compared regionally (Santa Clara, Ventura, Riverside, San Bernardino) are accessible on mobile and desktop platforms allowing their clients equal access and experiences across digital platforms.

 ### Why this Matters

-45% of people trying to access SFHSA.org are doing so through mobile and tablet devices. (data from August 1st, 2014 - August 1st, 2015)
+**45% of people trying to access SFHSA.org are doing so through mobile and tablet devices.** (data from August 1st, 2014 - August 1st, 2015)

-The current site is not optimized for mobile traffic, hurting both user experience, functionality and search engine optimization.
+The current site is not optimized for mobile traffic, hurting both user experience, functionality and effective searches to find pertinent information for users.

 > “Our clients, even low income clients, have smart phones.
-We don’t use smartphone technology.” —HSA Program Leadership
+We don’t use smartphone technology.”

+*—HSA Program Leadership*

 The website is not keeping pace with the way the public is connecting to the internet and how users want to engage with content.
-This frustration with the website is summed up by a CBO who said that the website was “worthless on mobile.
+This frustration with the website is summed up by a Community Based Organizations (CBOs) who said that the website was “worthless on mobile.
 Literally unusable.”

-Many clients in our forums were looking for digital technology to make the HSA more accessible through mobile and with more feedback.
-Comments included “Make a mobile phone app for HSA” and  “Allow workers to text and email clients.”
+Many clients shared how they were looking for digital technology to make HSA more accessible through mobile.
+Common themes from clients included: “Make a mobile phone app for HSA” and “Allow workers to text and email clients.”

-Within the HSA—DAAS, FC S, workforce development, job training—there have been pilot programs using tablets.
-Both clients and staff in-the-field would benefit from an optimised HSA website.

-mobile and tablet usage (data) (L) see link to Efficacy

-HSA employees in the field could also benefit from an improved website on mobile devices.
-There are mobile versions already available for some HSA systems  (e.g. panoramic).
-Family and Children’s Services staff see a future on mobile where they would be able to access information about clients, get signatures from clients, have Departmental protocols on hand and reduce the amount of time spent printing and do paperwork from the office.
-As one HSA Program Leader told us, “to be mobile with laptops and smartphones, less commuting to the office–that’s 4 hours wasted time–that could be more time spent with client in the field.”
+DAAS, FCS and Workforce Development have piloted tablets which are not optimized for sfhsa.org.
+Other HSA staff in the field could also benefit from an improved website on mobile devices.
+FCS staff see a future on mobile where they would be able to access information about clients, get their signatures, have Departmental protocols on hand and reduce the amount of time spent printing and doing paperwork from the office.
+As one HSA Program Leader told us, “to be mobile with laptops and smartphones, less commuting to the office–that’s 4 hours wasted time–that could be more time spent with client(s) in the field.”

 ### How to Fix It

-*  Develop new site design that is responsive regardless of device being used to access the site.
+*  Work with DT’s responsive pattern library or design and develop a new site design that is responsive regardless of device being used to access the site.

-*  Place an emphasis on all site tools and content being accessible and easy to use regardless of device.
+*  Place an emphasis on all site tools and content being accessible and easy to use by staff and clients regardless of device.

 ---

 ## <a name="multilingual"></a>Multilingual

-The demographics of clients who are eligible for services in San Francisco have been changing over the last decade to include greater number of clients for whom English is their second language.
+The demographics of clients who are eligible for services in San Francisco have been changing over the last decade to include greater number of clients who are non-native English speakers.

 ###  Why it Matters

-Making content, applications and communication available in multiple languages is an important for making services accessible for clients.
-When asked how the HSA might better help clients using the website to apply for, receive and maintain services, one third of HSA clients said they would like to choose their own language.
-There is a misperception with clients that access to services is in uneven in favor of English speakers.
+City and County mandates that all threshold languages should be met by government agencies.
+Further, making content, applications and communication available in these languages improves accessible for existing and potential clients.
+When asked how HSA might better help clients using the website to apply for, receive and maintain services, one third of HSA clients said they would like to choose their own language.
+Clients perceive that access to services favor English speakers.
 We heard this during a client community forum: ”I need to talk to a real person in CHINESE.
 It takes long time for my language support.
 I think the English line is faster.”

 ###  How to Fix It

-*  Enable website content to be easily read in different languages through a language translation plugin or by developing content for the cities most spoken languages.
+*  Enable website content to be easily read in different languages through a language translation plugin or by developing content for the City’s threshold languages.

 *  San Bernardino, Riverside and New York City are making their websites language accessible by allowing all content on a website to be switched to a user’s prefered language using Google translate.

-*  NYC’s AccessNYC website features prominently at the top of the site commonly used languages
+*  NYC’s AccessNYC website for lower-income residents features commonly spoken languages prominently at the top of the site.

 ---

 ## <a name="improved-search"></a>Improved Search

-> “Website does not offer shortcuts to problems”—Client feedback during community forum
+> “Website does not offer shortcuts to problems.”—Client feedback during community forum

-The most important function of any website is for a visitor to be able to find information quickly and easily.
-Especially when the visitor to your website is in a crisis and looking for information to help solve a problem.
+The most important function of any website is for users to find information quickly and easily.
+Especially when they are in a crisis and looking for information to help solve a problem.

-We’ve heard from clients, CBO’s and HSA employees, as well as, experienced first hand how difficult it is to search for information on the HSA website.
-People who don’t know about the HSA need to be able to locate the website and HSA programs through search engines like Google or yahoo.
+We’ve heard from clients, CBOs and HSA staff how difficult it is to search for information on the HSA website.
+People who aren’t familiar with HSA locate sfhsa.org through search engines like Google or Yahoo!.

 ###  What this means

-* **Top 10 things being searched for on sfhsa.org (July, 2105)**
+* Top **10 things** being searched for on sfhsa.org through Google Search (data from July, 2015)

-The top search was for "IHSS" and the organization shows up twice in top ten. “calfresh” is second highest search with food stamps also showing up twice within the top ten.
-“Help for homeless families” #3 shows up 3 time in top ten in different queries.
-“General assistance”  was number 9 out of the top 10 searches.
+  * "IHSS" is the top search.
+The organization shows up twice in top ten.
+  * “Calfresh” is second highest search.
+“Food stamps” also appears within the top ten.
+  * “Help for homeless families” shows up three times in top ten in different queries.

-* **Top 1000 searches, sfhsa.org (July, 2105)**
- * The data showed that people searched by keyword and that they also used searched by asking questions such as, “how to report changes to food stamps” indicating that users would benefit from a search that was contextual in addition to search by keyword.
-Alternatively people who ask questions in search boxes would also benefit from having well thought out FAQ sections on program pages.
+  * “General assistance”  was number nine out of the top ten searches.

+* Top 1000 searches on Google that directed people to an sfhsa.org webpage (data from July, 2015)

- * 46 searches were typed out in Chinese and 16 in Spanish.
+  * 46 searches directed people to an sfgov.org page were typed out in Chinese and 16 in Spanish.
- * Queries related to “Emergency” or “hotline,” stress the importance of having a search tool on the website that is easy and accessible for when citizens have an urgent situation that they need help with right away.
+  * Queries related to “Emergency” or “Hotline” stress the importance of having a search tool on the website that is easy and accessible for when residents have an urgent situation that they need help with right away.
- * Other searches of note were for “housing” and “homelessness,” terms related to eligibility, locations such as “office” and center,” and “accept ebt.”
-These numbers indicate that people expect to be able to find out if they are eligible for services and where they can apply, access or use services from HSA in addition to information about specific services through search.
+  * Other searches of note were for “Housing” and “Homelessness,” terms related to eligibility, locations such as “Office” and Center,” and “Accept EBT.”
+These indicate that people expect to be able to find out if they are eligible for services and where they can apply, access or use services from HSA.

-* **Top 10 pages visited from search on sfhsa.org (July, 2105)**
+* Top ten pages visited from search from Google (data from July, 2105)

+  * CalFresh
- * The top page visited from search on HSA.org was the PDFs of Food Stamp Fact sheets in English, viewed 2437 times.
-Five of the top ten pages related to CalFresh, including the Spanish version of the Food Stamp Fact sheets, where CalFresh can be used and eligibility requirements for the program.
-In the top ten combined there were 6713 pageviews related to this topic.
+    * Five of the top ten pages related to CalFresh, including the Spanish version of the Food Stamp Fact sheets, where CalFresh can be used, and eligibility requirements for the program.
+There were 6713 pageviews related to CalFresh among the top ten pages visited.
+    * The most visited form searched on sfhsa.org was the Food Stamp Fact sheets in English, viewed 2437 times.
+  * Homelessness Services
     * The second most viewed page was for “Help for Homeless Families (with dependent child under 18 years of age).”
-The ninth most visited page related to services for the homeless.
-Between those two, pages related to homeless services were viewed 2719 times.
+  * Also in the top ten
     * The HSA homepage ranked number six in pages visited to the site by search and seen 1049 times.
- * Other pages viewed in the top ten had to do with In-Home Supportive Services (viewed 1225 times) and General Assistance (viewed 826 times).
+    * Other pages viewed in the top ten related to In-Home Supportive Services (viewed 1225 times) and General Assistance (viewed 826 times).

 ---

-### Search engine optimization (SEO):
+**Search engine optimization (SEO):**
   (SFHSA.org August 1st, 2014 - August 1st, 2015)

-On-page Optimization refers to factors that have an effect on a Web site or Web page listing in natural search results.
-It includes the physical content and code on a page, such as HTML code, meta tags and keyword placement.
+* **On-page Optimization**
+  * The physical content, such as the placement of keywords and code on a page, including HTML and META tags.

+* **Off-page Optimization**
-Off-page Optimization refers to factors that have an effect on a Web site or Web page listing in natural search results that are not controlled by you or the coding on your page.
-Examples of off-page optimization include how many times others link to that page; it’s seen as a “vote” in Google’s eyes.
-HSA is well linked to from other government sites, but not from other non-profit sites (eg: one degree).
+  * Factors that have an effect on a website or webpage listing that are not controlled by HSA or the coding on sfgov.org.
+Examples of off-page optimization include how many times others link to that page.
+This is seen as a “vote” in a search engine, like Google, and affects how pages are ranked.
+HSA is well linked from other government sites, but not from community-based organizations.

 #### Why it Matters:
 * Community partners are not linking to HSA.

 * Every webpage HSA produces gets a chance to rank in Google.

 #### How to Fix it:
-* If some content is optimized, HSA will rank better.
-* Dividing the links and ranking the importance: if there was one page that was accessible and effective Google might find better results.
+* Improve the placement of code on a page, including HTML and META tags so that HSA will rank better, resulting in a more prominent search result display.

+* Encourage community partners to link to sfhsa.org.

 ---

-### Google has indexed over 130 pages that can’t be found
-(SFHSA.org August 1st, 2014 - August 1st, 2015)
+**Google Indexed over 130 Pages on Sfgov.org with an Error Message That They Cannot Be Found** (data from August 2014 - August 2015)

 #### Why it Matters:
-* Currently as pages change on the site, anyone that visits the past page is abandoned and receives an error message.
-* If Google indexes these pages, it increases users sent to the wrong location and increases the number of site errors Google attributes to the site (reducing perceived quality).
+* Increases the number of users being sent to the wrong location.

+* Increases the number of site errors Google attributes to the site (reducing perceived quality of sfgov.org).

 #### How to Fix it:
 * Create content management system protocol so when URLs are updated, a redirect is put in place to allow existing links to be updated

 * Fix existing URLs by adding 301 redirects for each

 ---

-### On-page code and site resources not optimized for search engine ranking
-(data from August 1st, 2014 - August 1st, 2015)
+**On-page Code and Site Resources Not Optimized for Search Engine Ranking** (data from August 2014 - August 2015)

 #### Why it Matters:
-* The current HSA website is missing the necessary code and structure (Robots.txt, XML Sitemap and updated META tags) to be optimized for search engine accessibility and ranking, limiting the number of users that will find and click through to its resources from Google and other search engines.
+* The current HSA website is missing the necessary code and structure (Robots.txt, XML Sitemap and updated META tags) to be optimized for search engine accessibility and ranking, limiting the number of users that will find and click results from Google and other search engines to find HSA resources.

 #### How to Fix it:
 * Add these crucial technical capabilities to the site and submit them to Google and other search engines to improve rankings.

 ---

-### Site not optimized for page speed, limiting search engine ranking (currently receives a 77/100)(SFHSA.org August 1st, 2014 - August 1st, 2015)
+**Site Not Optimized for Page Speed, Limiting Search Engine Ranking** (currently receives a score of 77/100) (data from August 2014 - August 2015)

 #### Why it Matters:
 * The current HSA website does not utilize compression, caching and minimization to increase loading speed (especially across low-bandwidth devices).